KINGS OF THE REPUBLIC

 WHAT IS IT?

-This five book series is a high-fantasy political drama in a genre that I’m calling ‘historical fantasy fiction.’
+This five book series is a high-fantasy political drama written in the historical fantasy fiction genre

 It is: